 Also as luck would have it, I stayed on both visits in the “Drink” room, a two-room suite on the first floor with its own door out to the sanctuary of a backyard.
 True to its name, a tray of barware encourages mixology.
-There are five rooms in total at the Stickett Inn, each with a different theme, and each showcasing the owners’ serious design skills—just like the inn’s name showcases their sense of humor.
+It’s one of five rooms in total at the Stickett Inn, each with a different theme, and each showcasing the owners’ serious design skills—just like the inn’s name showcases their sense of humor.

 There’s the “Steam” room, with an actual steam room for two.
 The “Soak” room has a deep round tub.
 The “Eat” room has a full kitchen and a balcony to dine on.
 Finally, the Cottage offers two bedrooms in an adjacent building–it’s pet-friendly, and it’s also the only accommodation in which children are allowed.